matthew-brett/msc_imaging/assessment_b_2018.md

 details about all events during the runs.
 You will also find event files for each event named in the corresponding FMRI analysis methods section above (not shown in the listing).
 These files end in `_label-<event_name>.txt`, where `<condition_name>` is the name of the event.
-For the BART task these are `inflate, beforeexplode, cashout, explode`.
-For the SS task these are `gocorrect, stopcorrect, stopincorrect, goincorrect`.

-If there is no `.txt` file for a particular event, assume that there were not events of that type for the matching scanning run.

-You'll find the scanning parameters, such as the order of slice acquisition, in the files ending in `_bold.json`.
+The labels are `objects, scrambled, words, consonants`.

 ## Your report

 For your assessment, you should:

 1. Fill in the README.txt / README.docx file with a detailed guide to
     repeating all the steps in your analysis.
-Reference or quote the thesis methods section, as we have above, for example:
+Reference or quote the methods section from the paper, as we have above, for example:

-    "I ran the FEAT analysis tool, and chose the option to coregister the EPI functional scan `sub-XX/func/sub-XX_task-balloonanalogrisktask_bold.nii.gz`
+    "I ran the FEAT analysis tool, and chose the option to coregister the EPI functional scan `sub-XX/func/sub-XX_task-onebacktask_run-01_bold.nii.gz`
     to the anatomical T1 scan `sub-XX/sub-01_T1w.nii.gz`.
-This was in order to replicate (in part) the following from the thesis method section "A 3-step registration process was applied using FSL's FNIRT module for nonlinear registration.
+This was in order to replicate the following from the thesis method section "A 3-step registration process was applied using FSL's FNIRT module for nonlinear registration.
 EPI functional images were first registered linearly to an inplane T2-weighted structural image (matched bandwidth; 7 DOF).
 The